-In Exchange Server 2016, there is a single building block that provides the client access services and the high availability architecture necessary for any enterprise messaging environment.
+Load balancing requirements for Exchange 2019 are the same as those for Exchange 2016.
+There is a single building block that provides the client access services and the high availability architecture necessary for any enterprise messaging environment.
 High availability is provided by implementing multiple Mailbox Servers, configuring a Database Availability Group (DAG) and deploying a load balancer.